Morwenn/vergesort/readme.md

 elements and expands iterators to the left and to the right to check whether it is in a sorted or reverse-sorted sub-collection.
 In some cases (for example shuffled data), it allows to detect that we are not in a *big enough* collection without having to check every element and to fall back to the pattern-defeating quicksort with barely more than log n comparisons.
+This optimization requires jumps through the table and does not exist for the bidirectional version.

 ### Potential optimizations